-Can any part of the solid waste be classified as hazardous in terms of the YES relevant legislation?
+YES NO Can any part of the solid waste be classified as hazardous in terms of the relevant legislation?

-If yes, inform the competent authority and request a change to an application for scoping and EIA.
+If yes, inform the competent authority and request a change to an application for h EIA.

 Is the activity that is being applied for a solid waste handling or treatment facility?
+YES